awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.Other.md

 # Importing data into a MySQL DB instance<a name="MySQL.Procedural.Importing.Other"></a>

-You can use several different techniques to import data into an Amazon RDS for MySQL DB instance\.
+You can use several different techniques to import data into an RDS for MySQL DB instance\.
 The best approach depends on the source of the data, the amount of data, and whether the import is done one time or is ongoing\.
 If you are migrating an application along with the data, also consider the amount of downtime that you are willing to experience\.

 ## Overview<a name="MySQL.Procedural.Importing.Overview"></a>

-Find techniques to import data into an Amazon RDS for MySQL DB instance in the following table\.
+Find techniques to import data into an RDS for MySQL DB instance in the following table\.

 ****